gowitheflow-1998/RAR-b/README.md

 cd RAR-b
 pip install e .
 ```
-## Download Dataset
+## Download Datasets

-All of our datasets for the full-dataset retrieval (full) setting are hosted on [Huggingface](https://huggingface.co/datasets/RAR-b).
+All of our datasets for the full-dataset retrieval (full) setting are hosted on [Huggingface](https://huggingface.co/RAR-b).
 And all the datasets for the multiple-choice setting (mcr) are already in the repo along with git clone.

 Run the following script under the root folder to set up the datasets you want to evaluate with the format for RAR-b evaluation.